 “Where does your family live?” the customs agent asked when my daughter and I arrived in the UAE.
 “The marina?”
 I said, questioning if that was indeed the name of my mother’s neighborhood.
 “Of course,” the agent replied, giving my daughter’s passport its first stamp and sending us on our way.

-In the afternoon we walked from my mom’s apartment on the marina to Jumeirah Beach Residence (JBR), a mile-long stretch of upscale apartments, hotels, and dining along the shore of the Persian Gulf.
-I can never resist the water, so we began our afternoon on the beach, watching the construction of Bluewaters Island, a new construction project similar to the famous Palm Islands.
-As a Bostonian I’m used to being shocked by a cool ocean, but the waves in Dubai were truly like bath water.
+In the afternoon, we walked from my mom’s apartment on the marina to Jumeirah Beach Residence (JBR), a mile-long stretch of upscale apartments, hotels, and dining along the shore of the Persian Gulf.
+I can never resist the water, so we began our afternoon on the beach, watching the construction of Bluewaters Island, a new construction project similar to the famous Atlantis, The Palm.
+As a Bostonian I’m used to being shocked by a cool ocean.
+The waves in Dubai were truly like bath water.
 I visited in early October, and my mother said that a month before the ocean had been too warm to even be refreshing.

 Day Two: Abu Dhabi and The Sheikh Zayed Grand Mosque…

 Our second day in Dubai we set off on a road trip to Abu Dhabi, which is about an hour and a half away by car or public bus.
 While Dubai is young, fast-paced and international, Abu Dhabi, the capital of the United Arab Emirates, is an older and more conservative city (I’ve seen it referred to as Dubai’s sophisticated older sister).